 Have one big goal

 Work to conquer one and only one large goal with smaller goals over a few months’ span.
 For example, I wanted to reach 1,000 website visitors in 3 months.
 In order to reach that goal, I had to make smaller goals such as: creating content for Pinterest that drives back to my website, scheduling that content on a consistent basis, promoting it on my social media, and so on.

 By hyper-focusing on that one goal within a realistic time frame, I was able to achieve that goal in even HALF the time I predicted it would take me.
 Set small, daily tasks that helps achieve that long term goal.
 Make sure it’s a manageable one, and not too lofty.

 Tackle your biggest tasks in the morning

 Studies show that most adults perform best in the morning when it comes to doing cognitive work.
 If we get our tougher tasks out of the way first, we are more motivated to keep going.
-I found by switching my content brainstorming in the morning instead of the afternoon, I was to finish more and still had the energy to keep going.
+I found by switching my content brainstorming in the morning instead of the afternoon, I was able to finish more and still had the energy to keep going.
 Willpower is finite, so use up that brain power in the morning while it’s ready to go.

 Manage time by planning your days out in solid blocks of minutes or hours where you will only focus on one assignment per block, kinda like high school classes.
 Batch similar tasks together—plan a time to answer all your emails at once, or schedule meetings back-to-back.
 Always overestimate how long it will take you to complete a task and allow buffer time in between each item.
 That extra time between tasks is perfect if you slightly go over your allotted time, or if you finish early and need a little break.